mlfpm/MLFPM_symposium_workshop/README.md

 "kaggle.json".
 When opening it, you should see your user name and an automatically generated password.
 Don't lose it; we'll need it for the next step!

-Last but not least, let's load the project in google colab.
-[Still working on the best way to do this.
-Updates soon!]
+Last but not least, let's load the project in the cloud.
+Go to [Google colab](https://colab.research.google.com/), and paste the URL of this repository (https://github.com/mlfpm/MLFPM_symposium_workshop) under 'GitHub' on the pop-up menu.
+A notebook should immediately open, and we're good to go!

 ---